KhronosGroup/KTX-Software/lib/mainpage.md

 faceSlice = 0;
 result = ktxTexture_SetImageFromMemory(texture, level, layer, faceSlice,
                                        src, srcSize);
-// Repeat for the other 15 slices of the base level and all other levels.
+// Repeat for the other 15 slices of the base level and all other levels
+// up to createInfo.numLevels.

 ktxTexture_WriteToNamedFile(texture, "mytex3d.ktx");
 ~~~~~~~~~~~~~~~~